KK-Designs/Welcome-and-Goodbye-message/README.md

 ---

 A simple welcome and goodbye message for your discord bot!
 It also Dms the user on joining using discord.js.
-Currently works on discord.js v13.12.0.
-Whether it works on later versions is still being determined.
+Currently works on discord.js v13.15.1, v14 support is coming later.

 # Setup